VladyslavAvdieiev/SCAssignment/README.md

 #### General
-The repo has [workflow automation file](https://github.com/VladyslavAvdieiev/SCAssignment/blob/master/.github/workflows/dotnet-core.yml) which triggers every time the commit reaches the master branch.
-In does build, runs tests and publish new version of [NuGet package](https://www.nuget.org/packages/SCAssignment.Collections/).
+The repo has [workflow automation file](https://github.com/VladyslavAvdieiev/SCAssignment/blob/master/.github/workflows/dotnet-core.yml) which is triggered every time the commit reaches the master branch.
+It does build, runs tests and publishes new version of [NuGet package](https://www.nuget.org/packages/SCAssignment.Collections/).